ContainerSolutions/minimesos/docs/index.md

  1. In the test setup  launch the Mesos cluster container
  2. Call the scheduler directly from your test and point to zookeeper to detect the master or passing the master URL directly.
- 3. The scheduler launches a task on a suitable slave.
+ 3. The scheduler launches a task on a suitable agents.
  4. Poll the state of the Mesos cluster to verify that you framework is running
  5. The test utilities take care of stopping and removing the Mesos cluster